-- Shorts of any kind. - Leggings/Jeggings are NOT appropriate. - Jeans/pants that have holes or tears in any location on the garment. - No pajamas, sleepwear, pajama type clothing, yoga pants, and/or spandex.
+- · Shorts of any kind. - Jeans/pants that have holes or tears in any location on the garment. - No pajamas, sleepwear, pajama type clothing, yoga pants, and/or spandex.
 Slippers are not allowed. - Clothing must be appropriate size, with the waist of the garment worn at the student's waist. - See through or mesh fabric clothing. - Halter dresses/tops or blouses with plunging necklines. - Inappropriate footwear includes, but is not limited to, slides, bedroom slippers, Birkenstock type sandals and/or any other type of sandal without a back strap. - Clothing that bears the midriff. - Tank tops.